 Article 1

-These Regulations define and harmonize the relationships and responsibilities of persons involved in the editing and publishing of the journal Croatian Journal of Fisheries (hereinafter referred to as: CJF).
+These Regulations define and harmonize the relations in the work of the persons responsible for editing and publishing the journal Croatian Journal of Fisheries (hereinafter: CJF).

 The journal is registered as follows: